MSc Cancer Research and Molecular Biomedicine

 If you're planning to undertake a PhD after your master's, our Integrated PhD programme will enable you to combine your postgraduate taught course with a related PhD project in biology, medicine or health.

-Gain laboratory experience through a placement with leading cancer and molecular biomedicine researchers.
+Gain laboratory experience through a research placement in a leading cancer and molecular biomedicine laboratory preparing you for your future science-related career.

 Teaching and learning